 What degrees do employers in IT and technology look for?

-Computer science, other IT-related degrees and business degrees are valued by recruiters, but remember that applicants will be assessed on the essential skills the recruiter is looking for, which include non-technical, transferable ones such as good verbal and written communication.
+Computer science, other IT-related degrees and business degrees are valued by recruiters, but remember that applicants will be assessed on the essential skills the recruiter is looking for, which include non-technical, transferable skills such as good verbal and written communication.
 Not all graduate IT roles require an IT or STEM (science, technology, engineering, maths) degree.
 Some employers will train you up if you show aptitude and an interest.
-This is common for roles that combine business with IT, such as technology consultants and business analysts, but a some employers also train up non-IT graduates in software development.
+This is common for roles that combine business with IT, such as technology consultants and business analysts, but some employers also train up non-IT graduates in software development.